sfjsecurity/tor-threat-hunting-scenario/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

 Looked for process activity tied to TOR browser executables to determine whether the browser was actually launched.
-Logs confirmed that `labusersj` opened the TOR browser at `[TIMESTAMP]`, with multiple child processes including `firefox.exe` and `tor.exe` being created shortly after, consistent with a successful browser launch.
+Logs confirmed that `labusersj` opened the TOR browser at `2026-03-15T13:59:51.0746831Z`, with multiple child processes including `firefox.exe` and `tor.exe` being created shortly after, consistent with a successful browser launch.

 **Query used to locate events:**
 ```kql